Applications of Nambu Non-equilibrium Thermodynamics to Specific Phenomena: Application

-This represents a system of harmonic oscillators as discussed in \ref{secondappendix}.
-Thus, under the appropriate variable transformations, the system is approximately described as a system of harmonic oscillator Hamiltonians with no entropy.
+Within the examined model and numerical range, the stated relation is therefore not a necessary condition for the observed oscillatory behavior; it characterizes a simplifying asymptotic regime for the near-harmonic representation.

+Oscillatory motion itself also need not require a dissipative sector.
+In the pure Nambu limit, periodic motion may occur when the common level set of the Hamiltonians forms a compact closed curve.
+Such conservative periodic motion is generally neutrally stable and should be distinguished from an attracting dissipative limit cycle, for which transverse contraction generated by the dissipative sector is generally important.

 Thus, from the given Hamiltonian and entropy, we can analyze whether oscillatory phenomena occur\footnote{When the condition \(*dS = dH_1 \wedge d\Delta H_2 + d\Delta H_1\wedge dH_2 + d\Delta H_1\wedge d\Delta H_2\) is satisfied, the redefinition \(H_i \rightarrow H_i + \Delta H_i\) leads to the elimination of the entropy \(S\), leaving only the Hamiltonians to describe the system.
 This removal of \(S\) is crucial in achieving a quasi-conserved system of Hamiltonians.
 In general, the interaction between the set of Hamiltonians and entropy plays a significant role in determining the system's behavior.}.